 6. Informational Keywords

-Informational keywords are a type of phrases used by searchers who are looking for answers, knowledge, or guidance.
+Informational keywords are a type of phrase used by searchers who are looking for answers, knowledge, or guidance.

 Pros: